rahul-verma/arjuna/docs/core/EnvironmentsAndDynamicConfigurations.md

 You do this by providing `--run-env` CLI switch.

-Provide `--rune-env tenv2` and run the following test to see the impact:
+Provide `--run-env tenv2` and run the following test to see the impact:

 ```python
 @test